下头

 Instant turn-off / buzzkill

 "Xià tóu" literally means "head going down" — the opposite of "shàng tóu" (getting hyped or infatuated).
-It describes that split-second moment when someone does or says something so cringeworthy, tone-deaf, or off-putting that all your positive feelings for them evaporate on the spot.
+Emerging around 2017, it describes that split-second moment when someone does or says something so cringeworthy, tone-deaf, or off-putting that all your positive feelings for them evaporate on the spot.
 Think: guy is charming all evening, then makes one misogynistic joke — instant xià tóu.
 It's the internet's most efficient verdict on a vibe-killer.

 Cultural Context